Underage Drinking & Drug Lawyer in Raleigh, North Carolina

 Therefore, teens who are caught driving after consuming alcohol can be charged with a DWI and underage consumption.
 It is also common for underage drinkers to be charged for using false identification.

-Teens and their parents may not know whom to call for help, but it’s best to work with an experienced attorney.
+Teens and their parents may not know whom to call for help, but it’s best to work with an experienced underage drinking attorney in Raleigh, NC.
 Those who don’t often have poor outcomes and struggle later when applying for schools and jobs due to their criminal record.

 In North Carolina, a person under the age of 21 caught purchasing, attempting to purchase or possessing alcohol will be charged with a Class 1 misdemeanor.
 Sentencing is left to the judge's discretion.
 The North Carolina Division of Motor Vehicles will revoke that juvenile's driver's license if convicted.